(888) 595-9101 Call Now For Pricing and Availability

 Common Paperwork & Tests Required During Admission

 Seniors may choose to enter into an assisted living facility directly from their own private home or from the home of a loved one.
 Some seniors are referred to an assisted living facility when they are discharged from a hospital, rehabilitation center, or move to assisted living from a short-term nursing care facility.
+Regardless of the route taken, preparing your paperwork and understanding assisted living admission requirements can ease the entire transition process.
 No matter how a senior arrives at an assisted living community, the admission process remains the same for everyone.
 Though some requirements may vary slightly at each location and in each state, we will list some of the most common requirements.

 Assisted Living Requirements